KamilaKnits/meet/README.md

   * Then their city should be changed to that city (i.e., "New York, NY") AND the user should receive a list of upcoming events in that city.

-## Feature 2: Specify Number of Events
+## Feature 2: Show/Hide Event Details
 As a user, I should be able to keep event details hidden or visible until I choose to change them, so that I don’t have to toggle them repeatedly when navigating the app.

-### Scenario 1: An event element is collpsed by default.
+### Scenario 1: An event element is collapsed by default.

   * Given the user is on the events page;
   * When the events are displayed;